inbrainai/inBrainSurveys_SDK/README.md

 ```
 ## Native surveys

+InBrain iOS SDK provides two options to handle *NativeSurveys*, please use the best fits for you.
+**Imoprtant:** After survey completed - it becames invalid and cannot be opened again.

-There a few steps to use InBrain Native Surveys:
+First method - using *NativeSurveysDelegate*, there are few steps to use it:
 1) Set **InBrain.shared.nativeSurveysDelegate**;
-2) Fetch Native Surveys using **InBrain.shared.getNativeSurveys()** function;
+2) Fetch Native Surveys using **InBrain.shared.getNativeSurveys(placementId:)** function;
-3) Receive Native Surveys using **nativeSurveysReceived(_ surveys: [InBrainNativeSurvey])** function of nativeSurveysDelegate and show them to the user;
+3) Receive Native Surveys using **nativeSurveysReceived(\_ surveys: [InBrainNativeSurvey], placementId: String?)** function of nativeSurveysDelegate and show them to the user;
 4) Once user choosed some survey - present InBrain WebView using any **showNativeSurveyWith(** or **showNativeSurvey(** function.

-Methods #2 and #4 have optional placementId parameter.
+Method #4 has optional placementId parameter.
-Each native survey contains own placementId, which can be used to show the survey.

-**Please, note:** SDK provides new portion of Native Surveys in a next cases:
-- If **InBrain.shared.getNativeSurveys()** called;
-- After user completed some of Native Surveys, received before.
+**Important notes:**
+- In order to keep you with up-to-date surveys - SDK will provide a fresh portion of **NativeSurveys** for the same placementId, as completed survey has;
+- The same NativeSurvey may be related to different placements.
+If some survey appears at lists with different placementId - please take care about refreshing surveys for rest placements;
+- If you are using SurveyWall as well - please take care about refreshing NativeSurveys after some survey(s) completed.
+Use **surveysClosed(byWebView: Bool, completedSurvey: Bool)** method of **InBrainDelegate** to detect InBbrainWebView dismissal

 Sample code:
 ```